BeniaminGuras/Form/README.md

-To setup the project type 'npm install' and then 'npm start' in a main project folder 'main'.
+To setup the project type 'npm install' and then 'npm start' in a main project folder 'form_project'.